echoprotocol/echowiki/docs/technologies/echorand/overview.md

 The ability to reach network-wide agreement about the next suitable set of transactions and adding them to the ledger (e.g. the blockchain) is a critical property of any distributed ledger.
 This property has important implications for the censorship-resistance and resiliency of the network, as an adversary who disrupts this consensus process can prevent any new economic activity from happening on the protocol.
 The task of determining which actor (or committee of actors) in a decentralized network have the right to propose new blocks for addition to the ledger has been addressed by different protocols:

-- **Proof of Work (PoW)**: The actors with the highest computational power compete for the ability to add blocks, massive real world hardware and electricity cost to participate in block generation ("mining").
+- **Proof of Work (PoW)**: The actors with the highest computational power compete for the ability to add blocks, resulting in massive real world hardware and electricity requirements to participate in block generation ("mining").
 Anyone can permissionlessly join or leave this competition by adding their computing power to the network.
 The network functions properly as long as 51% of computing power ("hash rate") is held by honest actors.
 - **Proof of Stake (PoS)**: Network actors can lock ("stake") some or all of their token balance as a security deposit in order to earn the right to participate in block production.
 Their participation is proportional to the amount of tokens staked, and this token deposit can be destroyed ("slashed") if they are proven to harm the network.
 The network is secure as long as 51% of the locked currency is staked by honest actors.
 - **Delegated Proof of Stake (dPoS)**: A fixed-size committee of actors has the ability to generate and verify blocks.
 Actors can only join this committee by vote of the entire network and votes are weighted by the amount of tokens that each network actor holds.
 This model most clearly parallels a representative democracy, where elected leaders are known publicly and are competing to offer the best service to the network so they will continue to be elected.
 The security assumption is that at least 51% of the committee members elected by the network votes are honest actors.
 - **Proof of Weighted Randomness (PoWR)**: A small committee of block producers or block validators are chosen randomly from the entire set of network actors.
 There is no requirement to lock up or "stake" currency, add computing power, or earn the votes of other users - every network user is eligible.
 The likelihood of being randomly selected for the committee is proportional to a user's balance of tokens.
 This committee exists only for a single block, and a new committee is randomly chosen for each new block of transactions.
 The network remains secure as long as at least 33% of tokens are held by honest actors.